News

 In the summer of 2022, we moved into our very own space!
 This house is a dream come true for our rescued kitties and our hard-working volunteers.
 It's a happy, calming, restorative place for homeless cats to heal as they prepare for their forever homes.

-As this facility does significantly increase our monthly operating budget, our gratitude knows no bounds for our monthly contributors whose donations go directly toward MeowHouse.
+As this facility does significantly increase our monthly budget, our gratitude knows no bounds for our monthly contributors whose donations go directly toward MeowHouse.

 Please consider supporting MeowHouse today!